Isometric and induced path partitions: a new upper bound and a characterization of some extremal graphs

-We note that some obvious examples of biconnected even graphs that are IPP-extemal include even complete graphs, the diamond, and the cycle $C_4$.
+We note that some obvious examples of biconnected even graphs that are IPP-extremal and IndPP-extremal include even complete graphs, the diamond, and the cycle $C_4$.

-Our proof of Theorem~\ref{thm-main} made heavy use of inductive arguments.
-However, similar inductive arguments are unlikely to yield an answer to Question~\ref{q-biconn}, and this is essentially because the IPP number is not monotone with respect to the induced subgraph relation.
-More precisely, for an induced subgraph $H$ of a graph $G$, any one of the following is possible: $\text{ipp}(H) < \text{ipp}(G)$, $\text{ipp}(H) = \text{ipp}(G)$, $\text{ipp}(H) > \text{ipp}(G)$.
+Our proof of Theorems~\ref{thm-main} and~\ref{thm-main-indpp} made heavy use of inductive arguments.
+However, similar inductive arguments are unlikely to yield an answer to Questions~\ref{q-biconn} and~\ref{q-biconnIndPP}, and this is essentially because the IPP and IndPP numbers are not monotone with respect to the induced subgraph relation.
+More precisely, for an induced subgraph $H$ of a graph $G$, any one of the following is possible: $\text{ipp}(H) < \text{ipp}(G)$ (resp.\ $\text{indpp}(H) < \text{indpp}(G)$), $\text{ipp}(H) = \text{ipp}(G)$ (resp.\ $\text{indpp}(H) = \text{indpp}(G)$), $\text{ipp}(H) > \text{ipp}(G)$ (resp.\ $\text{indpp}(H) > \text{indpp}(G)$).
 It is easy to come up with examples of the first two possibilities (just consider complete graphs).
 For a concrete example of the third possibility, consider the graph $G$ and its induced subgraph $H$ represented in Figure~\ref{fig:example}.
-It is easy to see that $\text{ipp}(G) = 2$, whereas $\text{ipp}(H) = 3$.
-(For the latter, we simply observe that no IPP of $H$ can contain more than two leaves of $H$; since $H$ contains five leaves, it follows that $\text{ipp}(H) \geq 3$.
-On the other hand, an IPP of $H$ of cardinality $3$ is shown in Figure~\ref{fig:example}.)
+It is easy to see that $\text{indpp}(G) = \text{ipp}(G) = 2$, whereas $\text{indpp}(H) = \text{ipp}(H) = 3$.
+For the latter, we simply observe that no path of~$H$ can contain more than two leaves of~$H$; since $H$ contains five leaves, it follows that any IPP or IndPP of $H$ contains at least three paths, and consequently, $\text{ipp}(H) \geq 3$ and $\text{indpp}(H) \geq 3$.
+On the other hand, an IPP of $H$, which is also an IndPP of $H$, of cardinality $3$ is shown in Figure~\ref{fig:example}.

-Our upper bound for the IPP number raises an interesting algorithmic question, as follows.
+Our upper bound for the IPP number raises an interesting algorithmic question as follows.

-\begin{question} Given a graph $G$ and an integer $k$, does there exist an IPP of $G$ of cardinality of at most $|V(G)|-\nu(G)-k$? \end{question}
+\begin{question} Given a graph $G$ and an integer $k$, does there exist an IPP of $G$ of cardinality at most $|V(G)|-\nu(G)-k$? \end{question}